-The WDE recognized that participation of stakeholders as part of the State Equity Planning Committee to inform the design, development, and implementation of Wyoming's equity plan is essential to ensure representation of Wyoming education stakeholders.
+The WDE recognizes that participation of stakeholders as part of the State Equity Planning Committee to inform the design, development, and implementation of Wyoming's equity plan is essential to ensure representation of Wyoming education stakeholders.
 The Committee members were selected to represent all state education stakeholders and have demonstrated expertise, experience in education, and commitment to improving education in the state of Wyoming.
-Given this, the Committee was broad and authentic and meets the requirements of ESEA sections 1111(a)(1) as outlined in the USDE Frequently Asked Questions guidance under question A-1 (USDE, 2015, p.
+Given this, the Committee is broad and authentic and meets the requirements of ESEA sections 1111(a)(1) as outlined in the USDE Frequently Asked Questions guidance under question A-1 (USDE, 2015, p.
 7).
-The Committee comprised 24 stakeholders representing 14 stakeholder groups across Wyoming.
-Many of the stakeholders served dual roles.
-They came from districts across the state and served in the capacity of educational organization representatives as well as school district representatives.
-The stakeholder group included the following:
+The Committee comprises 24 stakeholders representing 14 stakeholder groups across Wyoming.
+Many of the stakeholders serve dual roles.
+They come from districts across the state and serve in the capacity of educational organization representatives as well as school district representatives.
+The stakeholder group includes the following